Zafirlukast (By mouth)

 - If any of your asthma medicines do not seem to be working as well as usual, call your doctor right away.
 Do not change your doses or stop using your medicines without asking your doctor.

 - Call your doctor if your symptoms do not improve or if they get worse.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Worsening of asthma symptoms (such as increased wheezing, trouble breathing, or tightness in the chest).
+- Worse asthma or allergy symptoms (such as increased wheezing, trouble breathing, or tightness in the chest)